-As they came to the first village the people laughed at them.
+At the first village the people laughed at them.
 “You are so stupid”, they said, “one of you should ride the donkey.”
-That seemed like a good idea, so the son got on the donkey.
+That seemed like a good idea, so the son got on the donkey and they walked on.

 At the next village they again found themselves the object of ridicule.
 “Idiots!” the people cried.
-“You should both ride the donkey!”
+“You should both be riding the donkey!”
 So they both got on the donkey.